CARPere-Feng/Basic_Git_Operation/README.md

 ![1](figures/1.png)

+A fork is a copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.
-You can find that there is a repo with the same name in your github.
+After fork, you can find that there is a repo with the same name in your github.
 As that repo is in your github, any changes will not affect the repo you forked from.

 #### <span id="jump2">2.
 How to clone your remote repo for creating a new local repo?</span>